plone/cookiecutter-zope-instance/README.rst

     Default: ``true``.

 ``db_relstorage_read_only``
-    If swiched on, only reads may be executed against the storage.
+    If switched on, only reads may be executed against the storage.

     Allowed values: ``false``, ``true``.